What's the difference between screen printing and process color printing?

 What are PMS colors and why do you need them?

 Pantone Matching System is referred to as PMS, abbreviated.
 It is a well recognized color system of thousands of numbered swatches.
 These swatches are used to convey colors in a universal manner via referencing of the actual Pantone book listing colors as numbers.
 Most colors in logos are identified with a number from this system.

 We need these PMS color to properly understand what colors are desired.
 If you have specific Pantone colors (ie., PMS 187 C), please provide them with your artwork as a callout.
 We may already have the PMS color you want in our color library, so please ask your sales rep if we do and if you would like to receive a color sample.
 Otherwise, we’ll need to attempt to create the color to match the one in the book.
 We can also match a pre-existing color from a previously printed label/bottle or a physical sample (i.e., wax chips).
 Keep in mind that colors can change when printing on different color substrates (antique green glass vs. Flint glass)

 For screen-printing, registration is the alignment of one color of artwork with another.
 Multiple color artwork require the colors to line up correctly in relation to one another in order to be viewed a correctly printed.

-When running, the machine’s operation can shift and cause slight variations in print position.
-Artwork should be designed account for this by not requiring precise printing of multiple colored artwork.
-Please consult with us if you would like to determine the registration difficulty.
+During the decoration process there are degrees of tolerance, i.e. movement.
+This means that the art can shift, and cause slight variations in print position.
+Artwork should be designed to account for this by avoiding precisely placed adjacent colors of multiple colored artwork.
+Please consult with us directly if you would like to determine the registration difficulty.

 What’s the difference between gradients and halftones?